 Earned Title IV Aid

 Title IV Aid is earned in a prorated manner on a per diem basis (calendar days) up to the 60% point in the trimester.
 Title IV Aid is viewed as 100% earned after that point in time.
-A copy of the worksheet used for this calculation can be requested from the Office of the Director of Financial Services.
+A copy of the worksheet used for this calculation can be requested from the Financial Services Department.

 In accordance with federal regulations, when Title IV financial aid is involved, the calculated amount of the R2T4 Funds is allocated in the following order: